Why Do We Help Less When There Is a Crowd?

 Posted November 4, 2009 | Reviewed by Jessica Schrader

-On October 24th, 2009, as many as 20 witnesses watched as a 15 year old girl was brutally assaulted and raped outside a homecoming dance in Richmond, CA. The viciousness of the attack was shocking, but what was even more shocking was the fact that so many people witnessed the attack and yet failed to intervene or call police.
+On Oct.
+24, 2009, as many as 20 witnesses watched as a 15-year-old girl was brutally assaulted and raped outside a homecoming dance in Richmond, CA. The viciousness of the attack was shocking, but what was even more shocking was the fact that so many people witnessed the attack and yet failed to intervene or call police.
 As one of the police officers involved in the case states, "what makes it even more disturbing is the presence of others.
 People came by, saw what was happening and failed to report it."
 Some of the bystanders reportedly even laughed and took photos of the assault with their cell phones.

 In 1964, 28 year old Kitty Genovese was raped and stabbed to death in front of her apartment complex.
 The attack lasted over 30 minutes and was witnessed by several dozen people who failed to report the incident.
 Some failed to realize that an actual crime was going on, claiming they thought it was a "lover's quarrel", whereas others realized they were witnessing a crime, but failed to report it because they assumed that someone else had already called the police.
 A similar incident took place in New Bedford, MA, in 1983 when several men raped a woman on a pool table in front of several witnesses in a bar.
 The 1988 film "The Accused" depicted this incident and Jodie Foster went on to earn an Academy Award for her performance as the rape victim.
 More recently, a 22 year old college student died from water intoxication in 2005 when four of his fellow fraternity brothers failed to intervene during a deadly hazing incident.